 So I want to talk about this, even if it makes some uncomfortable, because I know many women are really struggling with this and want a safe place to talk about it and to go for answers.

 Let’s look at a very common scenario: a guy has several sexual partners before he’s married.
 Maybe he even lived with someone before.
-He hasn’t talked about it much, but you know that he was quite adventurous, or that he likely he tried a whole lot of stuff.
+He hasn’t talked about it much, but you know that he was quite adventurous in bed, or that he likely he tried a whole lot of stuff.
 Then you got married.
 And you?
 You were a virgin when you were married, or perhaps you had sex a few times but it was awkward and certainly not something to remember fondly.

 And now when you’re making love, you feel like you have to live up to this image that YOU’VE created in your mind about what your husband experienced with other women.
 If he ever asks to try something new, you always wonder, “did SHE do this with him?”
 If you have a hard time achieving orgasm, you wonder, “am I a disappointment to him because he could satisfy another woman more?
 Am I frigid?
 Does he wish he was back with her?”